tiliado/nuvolaplayer/doc/pages/apps/guide.md

 [TOC]

 This guide describes creation of **a new service integration for Nuvola Player 3 from scratch**.
-The goal is to write an integration script for *Test service* shipped with Nuvola Player and to prepare you to create your own service integration.
+The goal is to write an integration script for *a fake Happy Songs service* shipped with Nuvola Player and to prepare you to create your own service integration.
 Unlike the [Service Integrations Tutorial]({filename}guide.md), this guide provides also insight to the Nuvola Player Core and explain some design decisions.